 Our founder is an abolitionist, adventurer, advocate, athlete, explorer, humanitarian, photographer, and writer obsessed about the arts, conservation, education, global security, human rights, and leadership.
 His professional experience includes academia, business, defense, diplomacy, finance, government, Intelligence, non-profit, public health, and public policy.
 An aspiring progressive social entrepreneur, this is his first and only non-profit enterprise.
 A lifetime member of the Piolet Society of the American Alpine Club in Colorado, he is also a Fellow (FRGS) of the Royal Geographical Society (RGS-IBG) in London—the world’s foremost learned organization on exploration, research, conservation, and discovery since 1830.
 He seldom sleeps, dabbles in photography, runs endurance races for the medals, learns languages, and prefers to climb mountains for the fresh air when the weather is really, really nice.

 In 2009, our founder was researching his proposal for a doctoral dissertation entitled—The Big Ugly Picture: The Endless Loop of Organized Crime Activities through Black-Market Commerce Sustaining Global Terrorism (2013, unpublished)—and came across these reports showed suspected links between wildlife trafficking and terrorism that has now been acknowledged by many intergovernmental organizations and national governments.
-With this knowledge, he chose to become a part of the solution and created an agile and nimble NGO that will fight against the ravages of Wildlife Terrorism and the evil commerce of the Extinction Economy—in city squares, corporate boardrooms, executive offices, lecture halls, legislative chambers, supper clubs, and on-field operations worldwide.
+With this knowledge, he chose to become a part of the solution and become a modern-day abolitionist.
+He created an agile and nimble NGO to fight against the ravages of Wildlife Terrorism and the evil commerce of the Extinction Economy—in city centers, corporate boardrooms, executive offices, lecture halls, legislative chambers, public plazas, social clubs, supper clubs, and on-field operations worldwide.
 Cliché aside, his vision for our organization began on a restaurant napkin in Philadelphia.
 With the vision becoming his life-purpose, it is now our sacred mission.

 The Elephant Shield™ logo, terms, slogans, and representations that includes “Fight Terrorism, Save Wildlife,” “Raise The Shield For Wildlife,” “So That Wildlife May Live,” “Stop Wildlife Terrorism,” “Stop Wildlife Violence,” “The Heroes That Care Forgot,” “The Shield Award,” “Tusk Ambassador,” and “Tusk Defender,” are trademarks of Tusk Task Force™ with registrations pending.
 More information on copyrights and trademarks are found here.